 Labour mobility has in fact sped up considerably with enlargement of the European Union.
 In 2013 more people moved to Finland than ever before since the nation achieved independence in 1917.
 The numbers totalled 31,940, topping the previous year by 740 and exceeding the number of people who emigrated in 2012 by a good 17,430.

 Finland has been, and still is to some extent, a culturally, ethnically and linguistically homogeneous country; the attitude towards newcomers has been largely one of caution among both officials and the population in general.

 However, Finland has decided to bid immigrants a warm welcome.
-The political programme of Prime Minister Matti Vanhanen's second government, which took office in spring 2007, makes a clear transition from a policy on aliens to a policy on immigrants, and themes such as work-related immigration and social integration are part of the alignments of today's government program.
+The political programme of Prime Minister Matti Vanhanen's second government, which took office in spring 2007, made a clear transition from a policy on aliens to a policy on immigrants, and themes such as work-related immigration and social integration are part of the alignments of today's government program.
 Despite the current economic crisis and its effects on the labour market, Finnish employers will need more skilled hands in the long run.

 Mobility is currently encouraged, especially within Europe.
 When European citizens wish to move abroad to work, they are assisted by EURES, the European Employment Services network.
 More than 800 advisers in public employment services in the EU Member States are involved in EURES.
 In Finland there are 31 of them at Centres for Economic Development, Transport and the Environment in major towns.
 These experts help companies looking for workers from outside Finland and people in Finland seeking jobs abroad to find the necessary contacts and channels.

 In recent years, it has become common for numerous countries to arrange recruitment fairs.
 The countries where Finnish employers have attended fairs include Poland, Slovakia, the Czech Republic and Hungary.
 Hospitals all over Finland have actively encouraged Finnish expatriates in Sweden to return home.